Reviews You Can Rely On

 Features

 The Level comes equipped with a few features that help to enhance its user-friendliness.
 Fenders on both the front and rear wheels help to keep you dry should you ride through a puddle or during inclement weather.
-It is also built to meet the IPX4 water resistance standard, so it "is resistant to water splashes from any direction."
-Aventon claims that it is okay to ride or park this bike in the rain, although they caution against spraying it with a hose to clean it.
-A folding multi-tool comes with the bike, as well as a bottle cage.
-At the back of the bike, the rear rack can support up to 55 lbs of cargo.
-Unfortunately, this bike does not come with a head or tail light like most of the competition.
+It is also built to meet the IPX4 water resistance standard, so it “is resistant to water splashes from any direction.”
+Aventon claims that riding or parking this bike in the rain is okay, although they caution against spraying it with a hose to clean it.
+A folding multi-tool comes with the bike and a bottle cage.
+The rear rack can support up to 55 lbs of cargo at the back of the bike.
+Unfortunately, this bike does not come with a head or tail light like most competitors.
 This means that you'll need to purchase those separately if you'd like to enhance your visibility on the road or ride at night.
-Aventon does sell lights as accessories on their website.
+Aventon does sell lights as accessories on its website.

-aventon level step-thru electric commuter bike review - the level has a large 672wh battery and a great distance range...
+aventon level step-thru - the level has a large 672wh battery and a great distance range...

 The Level has a large 672Wh battery and a great distance range, making it a great option for longer commutes.